-- •Collect aquatic macroinvertebrates from reach, starting from downstream end. - •Measure slope. - •Sort and identify aquatic macroinvertebrates.
-If two practitioners are available, one should proceed with other measurements while the other conducts this step. - •Measure other indicators: - o Measure percent shading at top, middle and bottom of reach. - o Identify hydrophytic vegetation taxa and determine presence/absence of upland plants in the channel. - o Assess live or dead algal cover on the streambed (AW only). - o Assess the degree to which the riparian corridor has different or more vigorous vegetation than surrounding uplands. - o Assess the expression and degree of riffle-pool sequence. - o Assess the degree of substrate sorting and/or difference of channel substrate material from surrounding uplands (WM only). - •Complete sketch of the assessment reach on the field form.
+- Collect aquatic macroinvertebrates from reach, starting from downstream end. - •Identify hydrophytic vegetation taxa and determine presence/absence of upland plants in the channel. - Assess the degree to which the riparian corridor has different or more vigorous vegetation than surrounding uplands. - •Assess the expression and degree of a riffle-pool sequence. - •Assess the degree of substrate sorting and/or difference of channel substrate material from surrounding uplands. - •Assess the expression and degree of fine sediment on plants and/or debris. - •Complete sketch of the assessment reach on the field form.